-The second most important thing I did to start intermittent fasting for weight loss was re-learn how to eat like a human.
+The second most important thing I did to learn how to do intermittent fasting for weight loss properly was re-learn how to eat like a human.

 There is so much about food that I had to unlearn and relearn.
 Once I did, intermittent fasting got easy as hell.

 Figuring out how to eat clean, nutrient-dense foods helped me then figure out how to eat when I need to lose weight.

 Here are a couple of my favorite books that have taught me the truth about food, the problems with the Standard American diet, and what to do to live a healthier life.